nanobox-io/nanobox-docs/source/engines/boxfile-spec.md

 ## The Vision

 The Boxfile allows an engine to automate the entire infrastructure for an app.
-An engine's [boxfile script](/engines/scripts/boxfile/) runs before the [prepare](/engines/scripts/prepare/) and [build](/engines/scripts/build/) scripts, allowing Nanobox to generates the specified services and configuration on which the [prepare](/engines/scripts/prepare) and [build](/engines/scripts/build) scripts may depend.
+An engine's [boxfile script](/engines/scripts/boxfile/) runs before the [prepare](/engines/scripts/prepare/) and [build](/engines/scripts/build/) scripts, allowing Nanobox to generate the specified services and configuration on which the [prepare](/engines/scripts/prepare) and [build](/engines/scripts/build) scripts may depend.

 The order is important here.
 Each newly created service also generates environment variables such as `REDIS1_HOST`, `REDIS1_PORT`, `POSTGRESQL1_USER`, and `POSTGRESQL1_PASS` which are available in both the [prepare](/engines/scripts/prepare/) and [build](/engines/scripts/build/) scripts.
 Ultimately, an engine can tell Nanobox that this app needs a database, and by the time the [build](/engines/scripts/build/) script is called, the environment variables exist which can be used to generate application-specific connection configuration.